Bayesian experimental design without posterior calculations: an adversarial approach: Pharmacokinetic example

 We have shown that our optimisation method to find ADV and FIG designs is faster than SIG optimisation methods by at least a factor of 10.
 The true advantage may be greater as the SIG methods do not appear to have fully converged in the time stated.

-The FIG design can give uninformative marginal posteriors for some parameters.
-The ADV design avoids this drawback, and appears to be similar to the SIG design.
+The FIG design can give overly diffuse marginal posteriors for some parameters.
+The ADV design avoids this drawback, and appears to be similar to the SIG design, and indeed gives competitive performance under the SIG objective.
 Multiple runs of ADV produced designs with similar cluster locations but varying cluster sizes.
-Post-processing these using point exchange found two candidates for optimal cluster sizes.
-This included one which was different from any cluster sizes found without post-processing, illustrating the importance of this step.
+Post-processing these designs using point exchange further improved the ADV objective reached, illustrating the importance of this step.
+To explain the improvement, note that point exchange found two candidates for optimal cluster sizes, including one which was different from any cluster sizes found without post-processing.